Leo Johnson (Brookside): Adele Murray

 Before leaving for police college, Leo attended a party held at the Murray's.
 Fifteen-year-old Adele (Katy Lamont) had fancied Leo for some time.
 After he witnessed his girlfriend flirting with his neighbour Jimmy Corkhill (Dean Sullivan), Leo started to drink heavily and then was seduced by Adele and the two had unprotected sex.
 Leo regretted having done so immediately and worried that if anyone were to find out it could compromise his career in the police.

 Leo started dating Adele for a while then shortly afterwards, he finished with her.
 When Mick found a letter to Leo from Adele, he questioned his son and discovered that Leo and Adele had sex.
 Mick was furious and afterwards, told Leo that he should face up to his responsibilities.
 After realising however that this could end his career in the police he decided the best thing was for Leo to move to London as soon as possible.
 Shortly afterwards Leo left.

 Adele's pregnancy and termination

 Adele decided that she did not wish to continue with the pregnancy and decided to have an abortion.
-Her Catholic stepmother Diane (Bernie Nolan) was opposed to this but her father, Marty (Neil Caple), supported thweidea.
+Her Catholic stepmother Diane (Bernie Nolan) was opposed to this but her father, Marty (Neil Caple), supported the idea.
 Mick and Marty ended up fighting in the Close over the issue.
 When Mick told Leo, however, Leo was supportive and said he would bring-up the child and support Adele.
 Despite Leo's promise Adele was determined to go ahead with the abortion and had a termination, later leaving the Close to attend the University of Leeds.
 Shortly afterwards Mick also left the close for London.

+Reception

+In November 1999, an All About Soap critic praised Cole's performance stating "we've watched Leo Johnson grow up on screen.
+And now that Steven Cole is playing the role, Brookside viewers are paying the troublesome teen more attention than ever."